 - It’s difficult if not impossible to replace if lost or stolen

 - If the card issuer goes out of business, you likely won’t get any value out of the card

 - Most people leave a small amount on the card and toss it but those dollars add up – keep track of your balance and make sure you spend the full amount

 If you have a store gift card, you should find out if you can use the gift card for online purchases, or if it’s only valid for in-store purchases.
-Plus, there are stores with partners or owned by the same company, like Gap, Old Navy and Banana Republic, that might allow you to use the gift card at partner stores as well.
+Also, keep in mind that there are stores with partners or are owned by the same company.
+Stores like Gap, Old Navy, and Banana Republic might allow you to use the gift card at one of their partner stores as well.